bfdeloitte/buckeye-ui/docs/getting-started/overview.md

 <div class="splash-start">
 <img class="splash-logo" src="/assets/images/buckeyeui.png" alt="IOP-UI">

-# <bui-visually-hidden>BuckeyeUI:</bui-visually-hidden> An Ohioan library of web components.
+# <bui-visually-hidden>BuckeyeUI:</bui-visually-hidden> A library of web components inspired by the Heart State, Ohio.

 - Works with all frameworks 🧩
 - Works with CDNs 🚛